solariun/CorePartition/README.md

 - Dropping support for secure threads, I will implement a more modular due to the next version.

 - Dropping support to Preemptive Threads, you can still use the core with timer to trigger it, but, Locks are not tuned for that, be advised.

-### Working in progress
-     IPCs for interrupt request time.
-Soon a 2.7.1 will be released.

 # 2.6.1